 Agenda Item IV.
 DISCUSSION AND POSSIBLE ACTION ON APPROVAL OF MINUTES FROM THE COUNCIL MEETING ON JUNE 14, 2022 (Draft available at https://gov.texas.gov/business/page/governors-broadband-development-council)

-Council approved the minutes from the Council meeting on June 14, 2022.

-Agenda Item V. Comments by Bryan Daniel, TWC Chairman and Commissioner for the Public, providing information on the workforce aspects of how broadband enables work and how labor is essential for infrastructure installation, and Council review, discussion, consideration and/or possible action regarding same.
+Action: Council Member Bill Sproull moved to approve the minutes from the Council meeting on June 14, 2022.
+The motion was seconded by Hatch Smith Jr. The motion carried unanimously.Agenda Item V. Comments by Bryan Daniel, TWC Chairman and Commissioner for the Public, providing information on the workforce aspects of how broadband enables work and how labor is essential for infrastructure installation, and Council review, discussion, consideration and/or possible action regarding same.

-Bryan Daniel discussed job creation, COVID-19 Pandemic, and skills training programs in Texas.
+Bryan Daniel discussed job creation, the COVID-19 pandemic, and skills training programs in Texas.

 Agenda Item VI.
 Discussion of the 2022 electronic report due to the governor, the lieutenant governor, and the members of the legislature from the Council under Section 490H.007 of the Texas Government Code

-The Council engaged in a discussion regarding the Texas Broadband Plan 2022 and plan to begin drafting sections of the report.
+The Council engaged in a discussion regarding the report and plan to begin drafting sections of the report.

 Agenda Item VII.
 Review, Discussion, Consideration and/or Possible Action on Council Next Steps for Following Meeting(s)